pfoggia/test/README.md

 This is a test project with some dummy files.
+I don't know if I am able to introduce a conflict.